AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 This guide includes instructions for the following:

-* Identifying the number of CJA assets assigned to a user in a specified organization with the [GET user asset count]() endpoint.
+* Identifying the type and number of CJA assets assigned to a user in a specified organization with the [GET user asset count]() endpoint.
-* Transfering the ownership of those CJA assets to another user with the [PUT user asset transfer]() endpoint.
+* Transfering the ownership of those CJA assets to another user with the [PUT user asset transfer]() endpoint, in combination with other API services.

 Before using the above endpoints, you can use the Configuration API to find users in your organization and the assets assigned to them.